dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 ### Non-Null by Default

 The interaction with NNBD was discussed above.
 It will be possible to declare extensions on nullable and non-nullable types, and only on a nullable type can `this` be bound to `null`.
+Null-aware extension member invocations, both explicit and implicit, will evaluate the receiver expression first, and then only apply the extension to a non-null value.

 ### Sealed Classes